EvokeMadness/Lise/README.md

 ## Bill of Materials

-- One 3 mm dia. rod greater than 2 inches in length.
+- One 3 mm diameter rod greater than 2 inches in length.
 (A wooden grill skewer will work.)
 - Permanent adhesive
 - Adhesive vinyl sheets in black and green for the default facial expression.
 - [Cardstock](https://en.wikipedia.org/wiki/Card_stock)